crystal-community/cr-i18n/README.md

 ### Looking For Missing Labels

-After developingy, you may have put in dummy labels in place just to get things working.
+After developing, you may have put in dummy labels in place just to get things working.
 To now find all those locations so you can remove the dummy values and put them in label files, you have a few options, depending on how you initialized above.

 * Use the compiler flag `-Denforce_labels` to trigger compiler enforcements for all usages of the `label` macro
 * Use `CrI18n.raise_if_missing = true` or `my_labels.raise_if_missing = true` to trigger runtime exceptions instead